IABTechLab/uid2docs/api/v1/guides/advertiser-dataprovider-guide.md

 # Advertiser/Data Provider Integration Guide

+> IMPORTANT: v1 guides and API endpoints are deprecated and will be removed after 31 March 2023.
+You should switch to the [current version](../../v2/guides/advertiser-dataprovider-guide.md).

 This guide covers integration steps for organizations that collect user data and push it to DSPs.
 Data collectors include advertisers, data on-boarders, measurement providers, identity graph providers, third-party data providers, and other organizations who send data to DSPs.
 The guide includes the following sections:

 * [Integration Steps](#integration-steps)